-4.2.1.1.5.6 Complaints and Appeals:
+4.2.1.1.5.6.
+Complaints and Appeals

-4.2.1.1.5.6.1 Complaints against personnel or contractors; and complaints or reports of code violations, building bylaw violations (in British Columbia), and other similar violations, shall be logged, investigated and resolved.
+4.2.1.1.5.6.1.
+Complaints against personnel or contractors and complaints or reports of code violations, building bylaw violations (in British Columbia), and other similar violations, shall be logged, investigated and resolved.

-- 4.2.1.1.5.6.2 There shall be evidence of the establishment of, and rules of procedure for, a board of appeals as required by Section 113 of the IBC (or Section 108 of the International Fire Code, or Section 111 of the IMPC, as applicable); or procedure for hearing and deciding appeals in accordance with applicable adopted construction code(s).
-There shall be a process to achieve and demonstrate that members appointed to the board of appeals are qualified to hear appeals and impartial. - 4.2.1.1.12 Have access to legal counsel and prosecution support. - 4.2.1.1.13 Engage with stakeholders and the community (for example, by conducting stakeholder meetings, safety awareness programs and community outreach activities).
+- 4.2.1.1.5.6.2.
+There shall be evidence of the establishment of, and rules of procedure for, a board of appeals as required by Section 113 of the IBC (or Section 108 of the International Fire Code, or Section 111 of the IMPC, as applicable), or procedure for hearing and deciding appeals in accordance with applicable adopted construction code(s).
+There shall be a process to achieve and demonstrate that members appointed to the board of appeals are qualified to hear appeals and be impartial. - 4.2.1.1.6.
+(This section intentionally left blank for future content) - 4.2.1.1.7.
+(This section intentionally left blank for future content) - 4.2.1.1.8.
+(This section intentionally left blank for future content) - 4.2.1.1.9.
+(This section intentionally left blank for future content) - 4.2.1.1.10.
+(This section intentionally left blank for future content) - 4.2.1.1.11.
+(This section intentionally left blank for future content) - 4.2.1.1.12.
+Have access to legal counsel and prosecution support. - 4.2.1.1.13.
+Engage with stakeholders and the community (for example, by conducting stakeholder meetings, safety awareness programs and community outreach activities).

-4.2.1.2 Personnel
+4.2.1.2.
+Personnel

-- 4.2.1.2.1 Have an organizational chart (or equivalent) providing employee names and titles for all full- and part-time staff positions within the code enforcement/third party organization which shown total number of employees - 4.2.1.2.2 Have job descriptions (or equivalent) which specify required competencies such as: minimum qualifications, education, training, technical knowledge, skills, experience, and certification and licensing requirements for all full-time and part-time employees and contract positions. - 4.2.1.2.3 Maintain records of monitoring, education, training, technical knowledge, skills, experience, and standings of required licenses and certifications, for each person performing work for the organization. - 4.2.1.2.5 Evaluate employees regularly to ensure continued competence and compliance with all applicable organizational and legal requirements.
-Records of evaluations shall be maintained. - 4.2.1.2.6 Encourage staff to obtain continuing education units (or equivalent) to maintain required certifications. - 4.2.1.2.8 Employ or contract with a sufficient number of persons with the required competencies, including, where needed, the ability to make professional judgements, to perform the type, range and volume of services provided.
+- 4.2.1.2.1.
+Have an organizational chart (or equivalent) providing employee names and titles for all full- and part-time staff positions within the code enforcement/third party organization which shows total number of employees. - 4.2.1.2.2.
+Have job descriptions (or equivalent) which specify required competencies such as: minimum qualifications, education, training, technical knowledge, skills, experience, and certification and licensing requirements for all full-time and part-time employees and contract positions. - 4.2.1.2.3.
+Maintain records of monitoring, education, training, technical knowledge, skills, experience, and standings of required licenses and certifications, for each person performing work for the organization. - 4.2.1.2.4.
+(This section intentionally left blank for future content) - 4.2.1.2.5.
+Evaluate employees regularly to ensure continued competence and compliance with all applicable organizational and legal requirements.

+Records of evaluations shall be maintained. - 4.2.1.2.6.
+Encourage staff to obtain continuing education units (or equivalent) to maintain required certifications. - 4.2.1.2.7.
+Employ or contract with a sufficient number of persons with the required competencies, including, where needed, the ability to make professional judgements, to perform the type, range and volume of services provided.

-4.2.1.3 Permitting
+4.2.1.3.
+Permitting

-- 4.2.1.3.1 There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for the issuance of permits. - 4.2.1.3.3 Establish, and periodically re-evaluate, in consultation with stakeholders, service goals for the issuance of permits.
-A minimum of two semi-annual service goal audits shall be conducted per year.
+- 4.2.1.3.1.
+There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for the issuance of permits. - 4.2.1.3.2.
+(This section intentionally left blank for future content) - 4.2.1.3.3.
+Establish, and periodically re-evaluate, in consultation with stakeholders, service goals for the issuance of permits.
+A minimum of two semi-annual service goals audits shall be conducted per year.
 Audit findings shall be documented in a summary report.
-Service goals shall be expressed in a quantifiable manner and specifically defined for each of the following areas: - 4.2.1.3.3.1 Timeliness (i.e. turn-around time)
+Service goals shall be expressed in a quantifiable manner and specifically defined for each of the following areas: - 4.2.1.3.3.1.
+Timeliness (i.e., turn-around time)